-Every company needs a social media policy to set expectations for employee conduct and protect the business’s reputation.
+Every company needs a social media policy to set expectations for employee conduct and protect the business’s reputation, and employees digital wellbeing.
 When launching an employee advocacy program, you should take the time to review and update your social media policy.
 Ensure that it’s written in a way that encourages positive sharing while clearly outlining policies regarding language, protecting private information, and accessing social platforms during business hours or on company-owned devices.
 Make your social media policy easily accessible to employees through your intranet and highlight it when onboarding new employees.

 Powell Software’s employee advocacy templates provide an easy way to get your advocacy program up and running.
-With Powell 365 templates for the intranet and Microsoft Teams, you’ll have all the employee advocacy tools you’ll need to boost social sharing and drive engagement.
-Find out how easy it is to get your employees up and running with Powell 365 by scheduling a demo.
+With Powell Intranet templates for the intranet and Microsoft Teams, you’ll have all the employee advocacy tools you’ll need to boost social sharing and drive engagement.
+Find out how easy it is to get your employees up and running with Powell Intranet by scheduling a demo.